Chris Butler, LIFEM Chair

-All of our concert films were shown on the individual concert pages at the scheduled times and they remain available until 31 December.
+All of our concert films were shown on the individual concert pages at the scheduled times and they remain available to watch.

 The Performers’ Platforms series provides groups of young players the opportunity to showcase their talents to the early music community.

-All of our Performers' Platforms recitals were released on the Performers' Platforms page at the scheduled times and they remain available until 31 December.
+All of our Performers' Platforms recitals were released on the Performers' Platforms page at the scheduled times and they remain available.